 Here's how it all began...

 In January of 2006 Lea Haisch received an email from a pastor in India.
 She nearly deleted it immediately but was a little curious since she had an interest in India.
 Lea assumed it was some sort of random junk mail asking for money.
-The letter was written by Pastor Matthew, and he shared about his church, his family, and the orphaned and abandoned children sleeping in his one-room church.
+In the letter the pastor shared about his church, his family, and the orphaned and abandoned children sleeping in his one-room church.

 Instead of deleting it, Lea sent back a very short (and somewhat curt) reply, asking who he was and why he was writing to her.
 She received a response shortly afterward in which he explained that he had been writing to find encouragement and prayers, so that someone would just know they were there.

 Lea was so overwhelmed to see a visual result of her gift!
 She continued to send financial support as she was able, each time receiving photos and confirmations that it was being put to good use.
-Pastor Matthew never asked for any money at all.
+The pastor never asked for any money at all.

-After many clear signs from the Lord and some miraculous provision, Lea visited Pastor Matthew and his family in India in June 2007.
+After many clear signs from the Lord and some miraculous provision, Lea visited the pastor and his family in India.
 Upon the arrival at the church she was greeted by the children and widows lined up throwing flower petals.
 Each beautiful child then gave Lea a flower lai along with their hugs and kisses to welcome her.
 She recognized these children she had been seeing in the photographs.

 "Don't you sit there and tell God what you CAN'T do and you let Him tell you what you CAN!"